mercedesbenzio/detect-action/README.md

     Please refer to the [Detect documentation on this topic][detect-properties-options] for more information.

-#### Detect Diagnostic Zip
+#### Detect Diagnostic ZIP

-When passing the properties `DETECT_DIAGNOSTIC` or `DETECT_DIAGNOSTIC_EXTENDED` as environment variables, the action will helpfully upload the zip as a build artifact for convenient troubleshooting.
+When passing the properties `DETECT_DIAGNOSTIC` or `DETECT_DIAGNOSTIC_EXTENDED` as environment variables, the action will helpfully upload the ZIP as a build artifact for convenient troubleshooting.
 Note: These properties must be set to `true` or `false` (rather than `1`) when using the action.

 #### Detect Exit Code output